nyavramov/fast_scene_detection/README.md

 1. #### What is this?

     It's a small package that attempts to divide a video into scenes based on its content.
-You give it a video and it gives you a list of timestamps where each scene strats.
+You give it a video and it gives you a list of timestamps where each scene starts.
 It also lets you visualize and save extracted scenes.

 2. #### How does it work?